How to Audit Your Own Tender Before Submission

 - Anchor numbers with time, source, place.

-- One mini example per section keeps answers real and scorable.
+- One mini example per section makes the bid feel lived and scorable.

 - Finish every answer with assurance, not ambition.